Updated: Sep 23

 The best way to maintain your business’s high levels of productivity is to invest in boosting employee motivation.
-Many organisations in a number of industries tend to overlook employee job satisfaction or are unable to adapt or adjust old policies to make way for new ones.
+Many organizations in a number of industries tend to overlook employee job satisfaction or are unable to adapt or adjust old policies to make way for new ones.
 However, motivating your employees doesn’t always require radical changes or a complete revision of your company culture.
-Creating an environment that helps to nurture positivity and energize employees is capable of drastically changing your organisations levels of productivity, your turnover rates, your clientele and your public image.
+Creating an environment that helps to nurture positivity and energize employees is capable of drastically changing your organization's levels of productivity, turnover rates, clientele, and public image.
 Happy and motivated employees bring with them a great many benefits.
-Here, we’ve put together a number of different methods to boost employee motivation within your organisation.
+Here, we’ve put together a number of different methods to boost employee motivation within your organization.

 Implement An Open Door Policy

-While these may seem like a tedious and forced effort to gain your employees’ attention and act as a morale boost, if you plan the right type of team building activity, you will find that employee motivation will develop naturally.
+While these may seem like a tedious and forced effort to gain your employees’ attention and act as a morale boost, if you plan the right type of team-building activity, you will find that employee motivation will develop naturally.
 Employees need to feel like they are a part of something beneficial, and the stress of the day-to-day job can have a seriously negative effect on the team if there is no reprieve.
-Take your employees out of the office when you can afford to do so and give them something fun and exciting to take their mind away from work.
-Juts be sure to keep the focus on building relationships within the workplace at the same time as letting off the steam and make the most of team-building opportunities.
-One highly recommended option for a team building activity is a treasure hunt in London.
+Take your employees out of the office when you can afford to do so and give them something fun and exciting to take their minds away from work.
+Just be sure to keep the focus on building relationships within the workplace at the same time as letting off the steam and making the most of team-building opportunities.
+One highly recommended option for a team-building activity is a treasure hunt in London.
 This whacky, fun-filled activity can incorporate a number of different themes that you can relate back to your brand and company ethos and can be a quirky way to get your team involved in something different without them feeling forced to do so.
-Once your team get into the treasure hunt, you can be sure that they will act like a whole new team at work.
+Once your team gets into the treasure hunt, you can be sure that they will act like a whole new team at work.

 Provide Opportunities For Staff Development